rjnienaber/prescript/README.md

 The script acts effectively like a state machine, with each step the next state that is being waited on.
-Since `prescript` doesn't use a timing mechanism to know when to input data, the automation script should finish as quickly as the cli can execute it's work.
+Since `prescript` doesn't use a timing mechanism to know when to input data, the automation script should finish as quickly as the cli can execute its work.

 ### Commands & Options
 #### `play`